emberjs/rfcs/text/0000-addon-module-config.md

 });
 ```

-In an Octane application, you would likely locate `custom`  within `src/authenticators` but this will not work automatically.
+In an Octane application, you would likely locate `custom`  within `src/authenticators` but this will not work **automatically**.

 The Module Unification RFC provides a broader convention for naming and organizing a project's modules, and the options of the application module structure must be set up in the application resolver for MU applications.
 You can read more about the [MU Module Naming and Convention](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md#module-naming-and-organization).

 In Ember, the application resolver defines the lookup rules to resolve container lookups.
 The Resolver class has been updated to support the MU layout, and the Octane blueprint will generate the following `src/resolver.js`: